 Because T-shirts knits don’t fray I left the edges unfinished for a more hippie-ish look and alternated seams.

 Fast and easy-peasy!
 It looks mighty spiffy once it’s wrapped!
-This would be a quick and affordable Christmas gift to whip up this season.
-I am planning to make more and sell them in the Etsy shop I share with my Mom and daughter > A+Jewelry & Crafts > but I think I’ll keep this first one for myself.
+This would be a quick and affordable gift to whip up as well.

 Happy sewing,